inko-lang/inko/docs/source/getting-started/memory-management.md

 }
 ```

-If we run this again, the output is "2 cats".
+If we build and run the program again, the output is "2 cats".

 Now we'll change the program to the following: